 You may wonder why I did not make leadership my number one attribute as, after all, it is all about the team.
 That is true and in startups/early stage high growth businesses, all of the above are most likely apply to an individual.
 However, as the business and their technology teams get larger, the risk from rogue employees/contractors/partners dramatically increases.
 I have seen organisations laid low by the actions of an individual who was not the leader.

 So, going back to my initial question ... would I invest my own money with this team?
 A lot of the above helps me collect my thoughts whilst I also listen to my gut.
 Having met so many people over the years, after a while you just get to know if something is right or wrong.
-Just to re-iteate, this is not about liking (or not liking) someone ... those thoughts have no place in this process.
-It is about the ability to deliver a successful outcome for the investment.
+Just to re-iterate, this is not about liking (or not liking) someone ... those thoughts have no place in this process.
+It is about the ability to deliver a successful outcome for the investment or the requestors of the IT Assessment.